marwie/marwi.unity.mlagents.utils/README.md

 ### Training Scene Marker
-Add this script to any GameObject in your scene to Automatically set your Academy "Control" to true when Building for Training.
+Add this script to any GameObject in your scene to Automatically set your Academy "Control" to true when building

+### Multi Agent Training Environment Marker
+Add this script to any GameObject in your scene to automatically create multiple copy of your training environment when building

+### Auto Update Parameters
+When using Curriculum Learning this script automatically updates parameter names and lesson-0 values to your Academy when building

+## Limitations
+- multi brain training is not tested yet
+- visual observations are not tested/auto update is not implemented
+- imitation learning is not supported yet
+- video recorder is not supported yet
+- some training parameters are not yet exposed/supported (e.g. help, docker, keep-checkpoints, lesson, no-graphics, num-runs, save-frequency, seed, slow, worker-id)